Genez-io/genezio-landing-page/deployment-platform/content/posts/run_scalable_real_time_websocket_applications_on_genezio.md

 We introduce a new execution environment tailored for real-time use cases.
 Here’s what it offers:

 - **Direct HTTP connection:** Instead of wrapping your application in a function, you can listen directly on a port, like any regular HTTP server.
 This approach provides out-of-the-box support for WebSockets and HTTP servers.
-- **Parallel HTTP connections in the same execution environment:** Compared to AWS Lambda, where parallel requests spawn individual functions, a single Genezio Execution Environment can serve parallel HTTP connections, minimizing idle time and the number of cold starts.
+- **Parallel HTTP connections in the same execution environment:** Compared to AWS Lambda, where parallel requests spawn individual functions, a single DeployApps Execution Environment can serve parallel HTTP connections, minimizing idle time and the number of cold starts.
 - **Auto-Scalability:** WebSockets are no longer a bottleneck.
 The architecture scales automatically up and down, accommodating any level of demand without performance degradation.
 - **No Hidden Limitations:** Performance and security remain uncompromised, with no unexpected trade-offs or constraints.
 - **Simplified Architecture:** We eliminate the need for over-engineered designs, such as complex and non-standard gateway APIs.